 When should you travel with Basecamp Arctic Voyagers?
-The season comes in different shades and variations.
-And the wildlife migratory patterns changes throughout the season and even the day.
+The seasons comes in different shades and variations.
+And the wildlife migratory patterns changes throughout the seasons and even the day.

 Early spring some of the protected fjords are often covered by fast-ice from last winter, and therefore not possible to access.
 Generally in May and into June there is usually more sea ice around.
 We always look forward to explore the drift ice, it is absolutely magic to sit amongst it.
 This drift ice means less maneuverability for the ship, and it may hinder us from going to certain areas and destinations.
 But it also means more chances to see polar bears on ice!

 The Spitsbergen current brings warm Atlantic water into Kongsfjorden and Krossfjord north of Isfjord, and as far as the north east corner of Spitsbergen leaving the water ice free and accessible even during spring and early summer.